Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 3. Use Bullet Points

-I can’t stress enough that white space is your friend.
+We can’t stress enough that white space is your friend.
 White space (also called negative space) is the blank area around each element on a web page.

 Large amounts of white space give the viewer room to breathe — visually speaking, that is.